FarronF/limerick-council-meetings/meetings/2025/01/27-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting Limerick City and County Council - 25th November 2024.md

 attendance and participation by a delegation from the Council in the Annual St. Patrick’s

-Day Parade 2025, in Savannah, Georgia, USA---
+Day Parade 2025, in Savannah, Georgia, USA
+---
 10

 Proposed by Councillor Sheahan;